 And with that, Piers walked up to where his friend was and sat down, hands on his knees, watching Felix steer.
 He peeked his head up just above the side of the ship and, as the snowy mountains in the distance grew ever-so-slightly closer to them, retreated it to rest his eyes for just a minute or two.
 Maybe he'd get to hear some more Felix grumble today.

-Her eyes never left the man but she did move her eyes just a tad so that she could see whether or not she was healing him right.
-Of course she was, though, otherwise she wouldn't be accepted as the city's healer for as many years as she had been.
+Her eyes never left the man but she did move them just a tad so that she could see whether or not she was healing him right.
+Of course she was, though, otherwise she wouldn't be accepted as the city's healer for as many years as she had been; she just had to be absolutely certain lest something were to happen.
 It was already unusual enough to have a Mercury Adept on the continent of Angara, let alone in Imil, so the city made sure it held onto the gift from the gods that it had been given.

 After she left to journey with her friends and to put a stop to Alex, the snowy village grew in size slightly, mainly due to the Mercury Lighthouse and the Hermes Water that flowed there.
 There was virtually no need for a healer like Mia.